actonmass/actonmass.org/_bills/strengthen-the-foundation-of-the-commonwealth.md

 ---
-aom_id: "strengthen-commonwealth"
+aom_id: strengthen-commonwealth
 title: Strengthen the Commonwealth
+full_title:
-full_title: "Strengthen the Foundation of the Commonwealth Act: A Starting Point for Progressive Taxation"
+  "Strengthen the Foundation of the Commonwealth Act: A Starting Point for Progressive Taxation"
 house_no: H2424
 house_link: https://malegislature.gov/Bills/191/h2424
 committee: joint-revenue